Spring fever has a way of enticing eager walkers and joggers outdoors to put in some miles after long winter days spent inside or on the treadmill.

 “I was playing soccer and training for a marathon and just thought the pain in my ankle was from a sprain,” she recalls.

-However, when the pain was so intense she couldn’t perform the most basic foot drills, she knew it was time to see a physician.
+However, when the pain was so intense she couldn’t perform the most basic foot drills, she knew it was time to see ORA.

-“Basically I used an ankle scope to clean up the inflammation in her ankle joint and sutured the tendon to repair the tear.
+Ankle scopes allow surgeons to clean up the inflammation in an ankle joint and sutured the tendon to repair the tear.

-Dr. Carlson, whose training includes treating injuries at the Chicago Marathon and other local races, now helps foot and ankle patients get back on their feet.
+Dr. Shay helps foot and ankle patients get back on their feet.

 He recommends the following tips to help stay injury-free this spring: